simonhw/gardening-services/README.md

 ### Code Used
 **All code in this project was written entirely by Simon Henleywillis unless otherwise specified below.**

 Various Bootstrap classes and components were used in the styling of this website and were learned about from reading the Bootstrap documentation.
 Chunks of code that were copied or adapted are specifically credited below.

-The Boutique Ado walkthrough was used as guidance when creating some views for this project.
+The Boutique Ado walkthrough was used as guidance when creating this project.
 Where code is directly copied from Boutique Ado without any significant editing or additions on my part, it is credited below.

 **Feature** | **Source**
 --- | ---